charanpv/zephyr/samples/bluetooth/central_ht/README.rst

 Overview
 ********

-Similar to the :ref:`Central <bluetooth_central>` sample, except that this application specifically looks for health thermometer sensor and reports the die temperature readings once connected.
+Similar to the :ref:`Central <bluetooth_central>` sample, except that this application specifically looks for multiple peripherals with health thermometer sensor and reports the die temperature readings once connected.

+It is possible to set the maximum number of peripheral connection to central.
+To achieve this, set the value for CONFIG_BT_MAX_CONN in prj.conf

 Requirements
 ************